cmc-aau/biocloud-docs/docs/software/conda.md

  - samtools=1.18
 ```

-To create an environment from the file in the future simply run `conda env create -f requirements.yml`.
+To create an environment from the file in the future simply run `mamba env create -f requirements.yml`.

 ???+ "Note"
       When you export a conda environment to a file the file may also contain a host-specific `prefix` line, which should be removed if you or someone else need to run it elsewhere.

 To use the software installed in the environment remember to activate the environment first using
 ```
-conda activate myproject
+mamba activate myproject
 ```

 List available environments with
 ```
-conda env list
+mamba env list
 ```

 ## Installing packages using pip within conda environments